-- 2 Climate change is a threat to all of us, worldwide and here at home in Alameda.
-Every day, human - 3 behavior accelerates climate change by releasing harmful greenhouse gas (GHG) emissions that warm - 4 the Earth's atmosphere and cause severe impacts.
-Rising sea and groundwater levels, unhealthy air - 5 quality from wildfires, more intense rainstorms, warmer weather, and longer droughts are just some of the - 6 impacts our city is experiencing-and will continue to experience-if we don't act now to mitigate our - 7 contributions to climate change.
-As an island city in San Francisco Bay, Alameda is especially vulnerable - 8 to flooding.
+Climate change is a threat to all of us, worldwide and here at home in Alameda.
+Every day, human behavior accelerates climate change by releasing harmful greenhouse gas (GHG) emissions that warm the Earth's atmosphere and cause severe impacts.
+Rising sea and groundwater levels, unhealthy air quality from wildfires, more intense rainstorms, warmer weather, and longer droughts are just some of the impacts our city is experiencing-and will continue to experience-if we don't act now to mitigate our contributions to climate change.
+As an island city in San Francisco Bay, Alameda is especially vulnerable to flooding.
+Alameda City Council's March 2019 declaration of a climate emergency is a call to action at all levels of government to restore a safe climate.

-- 9 Thankfully, Alameda has a rich history of community support for environmental stewardship, and the City - 10 is responding by taking bold action.
-That is why the City of Alameda has developed this Climate Action - 11 and Resiliency Plan (CARP).
+Thankfully, Alameda has a rich history of community support for environmental stewardship, and the City is responding by taking bold action.
+That is why the City of Alameda has developed this Climate Action and Resiliency Plan (CARP).